Sourcing of Dental Products

 Thus, most distributors and some of the larger manufacturers of dental products deploy sales representatives and account managers to the field, visiting dental offices regularly to promote their products.
 Many of the larger distributors have their own brands of disposable products that are often white-label manufactured for them by companies to feature the distributor’s own brand.

 Here’s a word of caution to dentists and other dental professionals when procuring dental products for your practice: When sourcing single-use dental products, it’s also important to note the product’s country of origin.
 The country of manufacture can have much to do with the quality of the product for its intended use.
 If the country of origin isn’t clearly identified on the outer box, buyer beware.
 You should even report these findings to the Federal Trade Commission.

 At Richmond Dental and Medical, we source our raw materials here in the United States.
 Cotton is our primary raw material and it’s grown, harvested, and ginned right here in the 17 states of the southern US.
 We also have our own cotton purification plants located here in the US, where we purify the cotton to meet all the standards for purified cotton as set out by our regulatory agency, the United States Pharmacopoeia.
-After purification, we convert the cotton is into premium, quality products such as our Richmond Braided Cotton Rolls®, Cotton Pellets or even Medical Balls used in dentists’ and physicians’ offices for over 100 years.
+After purification, we convert the cotton into a premium, quality products such as our Soft BiteBlock®, Richmond Braided Cotton Rolls®, or Cotton Pellets used in dentists’ and physicians’ offices for over 100 years.